the-vegetarian-vampire/Smart-Contract-Resources/README.md

 ## Dictionary of Key Terms (Solidity)
 ###### Broader [Crypto dictionary](https://coinmarketcap.com/alexandria/glossary) of terms or [General](https://medium.datadriveninvestor.com/crypto-vocabulary-expanded-76131d26537b)

  `Aave` - decentralised non-custodial liquidity market protocol where users can participate as suppliers or borrowers.
-Suppliers provide liquidity to the market to earn a passive income, while borrowers are able to borrow in an overcollateralised (perpetually) or undercollateralised (one-block liquidity) fashion; Stani Kulechov [interview](https://www.youtube.com/watch?v=PA9QrrH-ze0) by Haseeb Qureshi
+Suppliers provide liquidity to the market to earn a passive income, while borrowers are able to borrow in an overcollateralised (perpetually) or undercollateralised (one-block liquidity) fashion; Stani Kulechov [interview](https://www.youtube.com/watch?v=PA9QrrH-ze0) by Haseeb Qureshi -- [Aave website](https://app.aave.com/)

 `ABI` - application binary interface specifies set of functions that can be accessed outside of smart contract; similar to a JSON